 Push-Up Variations Can Give Better Results

 Each push-up exercise will engage different muscle groups in your upper body; some may focus more on your shoulders or arms as opposed to your chest, while others may do the opposite.
 Choose a variety of push-up exercises depending on what muscle group you’d like to target, to make your workout more exciting.

 Here are 5 push-up variations to spice up your push-up workout when you think you’re plateauing or just getting a little bored.

 1. Decline Push-Up

 For this push-up, all you need is something higher up than the floor for you to rest your feet on.
 You may use a chair or a sofa.
-Place your feet on the elevated area, align yourself to the floor, and perform the push-ups as you would, normally.
+Place your feet on the elevated area, align yourself to

 This push-up applies most of your body weight on your arms, thereby effectively increasing the amount of weight that your chest needs to push up.
 This means that you are really lifting something much heavier.